 Are you missing out?

 I’m a single parent and full-time student.
 I’d really recommend that all parents on low incomes call the Money Talk Team.
 If it helped me, then it will definitely help them.
-It has useful advice on making sure you’re not missing out on benefits you’re entitled to, and saving on things like council tax reductions.
+It has useful advice on making sure you’re not missing out on benefits you’re entitled to, and saving on things like council tax.
 It really helps people that are struggling to make their money go further.

 I found out that I am currently on the right benefits but that I hadn't been receiving my full entitlement before starting university.
-I also wasn’t sure whether I could claim anything during the summer holidays when I wouldn't be getting a student loan, and if I moved out of my parents' house, would if I receive any financial support.
+I also wasn’t sure whether I could claim anything during the summer holidays when I wouldn't be getting a student loan, and if I moved out of my parents' house, if I would receive any financial support.

 The advisor worked it all out for me.